This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 Start by whipping the butter, peanut butter and salt together until they are combined and smooth.

-When everything has been combined, add the second half of the powdered sugar and the vanilla.
+Gradually add the powdered sugar and mix at low speed.
 Stop the mixer occasionally to scrape down the sides of the bowl.

-While mixing, if you notice that your frosting has split (it looks lumpy and a little separated) either your butter was too warm, or your butter was too cold.
+While mixing, if you notice that your frosting has split (it looks lumpy and a little separated), either your butter was too warm or your butter was too cold.

 - To fix buttercream made with butter that was too warm: Put the bowl into the refrigerator for 10-15 minutes so everything can cool down.
 Remove it from the refrigerator and start mixing it again.